American nun, 83, kidnapped by armed men in northern Burkina Faso | Law-Order

 American nun, 83, kidnapped by armed men in northern Burkina Faso

-Unidentified armed men kidnapped an 83-year-old American nun in northern Burkina Faso, the bishop of the local diocese said on Tuesday, in the latest in a series of abductions of Westerners in the West African country.
-The nun was named in a statement as Suellen Tennyson, of the Catholic congregation Marianites of Holy Cross.
+She was kidnapped on Monday night in the parish of Yalgo, part of the diocese of Kaya, where she had been serving since 2014, it said.
+"Sister Suellen Tennyson was taken to an unknown destination by her kidnappers who, before leaving, vandalised rooms (and) sabotaged the community vehicle which they tried to take," Kaya Bishop Theophile Nare said in the statement.

-Unidentified armed men kidnapped an 83-year-old American nun in northern Burkina Faso, the bishop of the local diocese said on Tuesday, in the latest in a series of abductions of Westerners in the West African country.
+Armed men have kidnapped an 83-year-old American nun in northern Burkina Faso, the bishop of the local diocese said on Tuesday.

 "Sister Suellen Tennyson was taken to an unknown destination by her kidnappers who, before leaving, vandalised rooms (and) sabotaged the community vehicle which they tried to take," Kaya Bishop Theophile Nare said in the statement.
-A spokesman for the U.S. Embassy in Burkina Faso declined to comment.
+The U.S. Embassy in Burkina Faso said in a statement that it was aware of reports of a U.S. citizen missing.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)